 The plans would give the home affairs committee a veto on appointments to the board of the BBFC.
-MPs would be given a say in drawing up the board's guidelines, and an independent appeals process would be set up to
+MPs would be given a say in drawing up the board's guidelines, and an independent appeals process would be set up to consider

 The plans are included in Mr Brazier's BBFC Parliamentary Accountability and Appeals Bill, which will be published this week and is to be debated by MPs next month ...
-Any move to tighten controls on computer games
+Any move to tighten controls on computer games will face

-will face fierce opposition from the games industry, which is worth more than Ł1billion to the British economy.
+fierce opposition from the games industry, which is worth more than Ł1billion to the British economy.